k8dineen/k8dineen/README.md

 ### Hi there 👋

-I'm a Software Engineer with experience in building applications using Python, Java, C#, SQL, Blazor, .Asp.Net, Flask, HTML/CSS, and VBA.
+I'm a Software Engineer with experience in building applications using Python, Java, C#, SQL, Blazor, Asp.Net, Flask, HTML/CSS, and JavaScript.
 Building automated processes to create seamless products is my favorite thing to do.
 Breaking down problems into clean and organized scripts is my strength.

 What I do

-💻 Software Engineer @ iHeartMedia (Full time)
+💻 Software Engineer @ iHeartMedia (Full time, 1.5 yrs)

 🎓 December '23 Grad @ Columbia University in the City of New York